Taking rail complaints further

 If you have a complaint which the train company has not resolved to your satisfaction then we will try to help.
+Here are some case studies of passengers we have helped previously.
+You can explore all our data on complaint appeals using our tool here.

 We will undertake a full and fair investigation into your comments and complaint.
 We will consider whether the response you received from the train company met the following criteria: